Peptic Ulcer Disease

 Genetics

-Increased incidence of PUD in families is likely due to familial clustering of H. pylori infection and inherited genetic factors reflecting response to the organism.
+Increased incidence in families due to familial clustering of H. pylori infection and inherited genetic factors reflecting response to the bacteria

 Risk Factors

-• Medications: corticosteroids (high-dose and/or prolonged therapy), bisphosphonates, potassium chloride, clopidogrel, sirolimus chemotherapeutic agents
+- Other medications: corticosteroids (high dose; prolonged therapy), bisphosphonates, potassium chloride, clopidogrel, sirolimus chemotherapeutic agents

 General Prevention

-• NSAID ulcers: Discontinue NSAIDs and use acetaminophen instead when appropriate, or add a proton pump inhibitor [PPI]) in patients with previous NSAID-related ulcer.
+- NSAID ulcers: discontinue use of NSAIDs, use acetaminophen instead when appropriate, or add proton pump inhibitor [PPI] in patients with previous NSAID-related ulcer.

-• If NSAIDs are absolutely necessary, use lowest possible dose and use in combination with a PPI or misoprostol.
+- If NSAIDs necessary, use the lowest possible dose with a PPI or misoprostol.

-• Maintenance therapy with PPIs or H2 blockers is indicated for patients with a history of ulcer complications, recurrences, refractory ulcers, or persistent H. pylori infection.
+- Maintenance therapy with PPIs or H2 blockers is indicated for history of ulcer complications, recurrences, refractory ulcers, or persistent H. pylori infection.

-• Consider maintenance PPI treatment in patients with H. pylorinegative, non–NSAID-induced ulcer.
+- Consider maintenance PPI treatment in patients with H. pylorinegative, non–NSAID-induced ulcers.

 Commonly Associated Conditions